therynamo/docs/content/plugins/registry/downstream.md

 ## Overview

-This plugin enables you to trigger builds for other repos for [Vela](https://go-vela.github.io/docs/) in a pipeline.
+This plugin enables the ability to trigger builds for other repos for [Vela](https://go-vela.github.io/docs/) in a pipeline.

 Source Code: https://github.com/go-vela/vela-downstream